maxfontani/TOSIOS/README.md

 The game principles are fairly easy to grasp:

+1. Players choose their emoji corresponding to one of three special abilities:

+- shooting &#129497;
+- invisibility &#129499;
+- charging &#129423;

+2. Bullets can't hurt invisible players.
+3. Invisible players cant's hurt charging players.
-1. Every player is positionned randomly on the map during the `lobby`.
+4. Every player is positionned randomly on the map during the `lobby`.
-2. When the `game` starts, each player must take down others (either in death match, or team death match).
+5. When the `game` starts, each player must take down others.
-3. There are some `potions` on the map that restore health.
+6. There are some `potions` on the map that restore health.
-4. The last player (or team) alive wins 🎉.
+7. The last player (or team) alive wins 🎉.

 You can see a very small amount of gameplay below (the framerate of this GIF is low):